 The MACF is a 60-credit-hour degree involving study, participation in formation seminars and a supervised practicum.

 Congregational pastoral care, overseas mission work, spiritual direction, pastoral ministry as an associate pastor, manager of a hospital pastoral care department, congregational teaching and training, resource to congregations in faith formation.

-Please see the AMBS Catalog, pages 32-36, for details about the Master of Arts in Christian Formation.
+Please see the AMBS Catalog for details about the Master of Arts in Christian Formation.